UffaModey/image-sharing-api/README.md

 [View the project repo with tasks here ](https://github.com/users/UffaModey/projects/1)

+## Getting Started
+1. clone the project from it remote repo on GitHub to your local pc
+2. in the project home folder create and activate a virtual environment
+3. install the project dependencies in the virtual environment
+4. run python manage.py runserver to run the project locally.
+5. on Postman, create a user
+6. authenticate the user and get a token for request.

 ## API Documentation
 API reference doc on Postman

+## AI Image Classification and Caption Generation

 ## Database
 Azure Database for PostgreSQL [Flexible Server documentation](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-deploy-on-azure-free-account)